 Related Blog Posts to ADA Website Compliance Checklist

-In addition to ADA website compliance, you also need to make sure your website is legally protected from other issues.
+In addition to ADA website compliance, it’s a good idea to make sure your website is legally protected from other issues.
 So check out some of these helpful blog posts on different legal and business topics:

 - Hosting a giveaway?
 Learn all about Sweepstakes Rules and grab your Sweepstakes Terms and Conditions template here